 In August of 1875, a police report was filed in Northern England, in Sunderland, against a young married man named Thomas B. Cowan.
-Cowan was charged with assaulting Caroline Watson of Wayman Street in Monkwearmouth.
+He was charged with assaulting and paddling a lady’s Grecian Bend or in other words striking her behind.
+The woman was Caroline Watson of Wayman Street in Monkwearmouth.
 The police reported that the event started at the house of Watson’s sister, a married woman named Mrs. Field, but who was Cowan’s cousin by marriage.

 “Now, if you throw that fork at me I’ll slap your Grecian bend.”